Product Liability Under Tort Law – Part 1

 Awarded in rare cases where the defendant’s conduct is deemed to be particularly egregious or reckless, punitive damages are intended to punish the defendant and deter similar conduct in the future.

-See also What To Do When There Is A Trademark Infringement?
+See also What Is Trespass?

 Factors affecting the amount of damages: